All You Need to Know About Ramadan Calendar 2026

 رَّبِّ اغْفِرْ وَارْحَمْ وَأَنتَ خَيْرُ الرَّاحِمِين

-In Ramadan 2025, the dates for the first Ashra could be between the 1st and 10th of March 2025.
+In Ramadan 2026, the dates for the first Ashra could be (tentatively) between the 18 to 28th of February 2026.

-The Second Ashra can start on the 11th March 2025.
+The Second Ashra may (tentatively) start on the 28th February 2026.
 The theme of the second Ashra is forgiveness.

 It is a great time to seek and practice forgiveness.